-The visits for 2019/20 were undertaken on 26 November 2019 and in April 2020 remotely.
+The visits for 2020/21 were undertaken remotely on 27th January, 26th March and 25th June 2021.
 The following systems were reviewed:

-- testing of payroll systems
+- · Testing of payroll systems

-- testing of purchase systems
+- · Testing of purchase systems

-- testing of control account/bank reconciliations
+- · Testing of control account/bank reconciliations

-- testing of returns
+- Testing of returns

-- testing of risk management
+- Testing of risk management

-- · testing of credit cards purchases
+- · Testing of credit cards purchases

 - Budgeting processes

 All findings are presented to the Trust Board and documentation uploaded to Governor Hub.
+All feedback has been actioned with immediate effect.